Alex-Programs/Alex-Programs/README.md

 I've also done a week's work experience at [**Microsoft Research Cambridge**](https://www.microsoft.com/en-gb/about/offices/cambridge/), where among other things I made [**a tool**](https://github.com/AlexAndHisScripts/ORBIT-CC-comparison) for calculating statistics about the effectiveness of the [**ORBIT dataset**](https://github.com/microsoft/ORBIT-Dataset) with the Azure cognitive services API.

 I used to do a lot of programming with [**Collective-SB**](https://github.com/Collective-SB) in private repositories, collaborating on technical infrastructure for a 500-person gaming group.
-These included systems that pulled ingame positions data using OCR and showed our positions [on a live 3D map](https://github.com/Collective-SB/Starmap/commits/master?author=AlexAndHisScripts), Discord bots for ingame blueprint sharing and progress leaderboards, and an OCR-based monitor of the ingame auction house.
+These included systems that pulled ingame positions data using OCR and showed our positions on a [**live 3D map**](https://github.com/Collective-SB/Starmap/commits/master?author=AlexAndHisScripts), Discord bots for ingame blueprint sharing and progress leaderboards, and an OCR-based monitor of the ingame auction house.

 <!-- TODO: https://github.com/Collective-SB/zone-alert-ocr, https://github.com/Collective-SB/hud-overlay, https://github.com/Collective-SB/reddit-observer when SB is well and truly dead, I know nobody's actually reading this repo so a few links are alright. -->